Do What U Want: Chart performance

 In Australia, "Do What U Want" entered the Australian Singles Chart at number 21; also debuting on the New Zealand Singles Chart at number twelve.
 The song entered the Irish Singles Chart at number nine and the Netherlands' Mega Single Top 100 at number 27.
 It also entered the Finnish Download Chart at number two.
 In South Korea, the song sold 10,576 digital downloads, reaching number eight in the Gaon Digital Chart.
 It fell to number 13 the next week, selling a further 7,184 copies.
 Following the album release, the song sold 20,309 copies and reached a new peak of number two.
-"Do What U Want" reached the top of the charts in Greece, and also reached the top-ten in Finland, France, Italy, and Spain.
+"Do What U Want" reached the top of the charts in Greece, and also reached the top-ten in Denmark, Finland, France, Italy, Norway and Spain.
 The song debuted at number 50 on the Japan Hot 100, and rose to a peak of number 26 after two weeks.
 "Do What U Want" also debuted at number seven on the Canadian Hot 100 and in its eleventh week on the chart, the song reached a new peak of number three.
 It was certified gold by Music Canada, for selling over 40,000 digital downloads.

 In the United Kingdom, "Do What U Want" was deemed ineligible to enter the UK Singles Chart.
 The Official Charts Company released a statement explaining that the song would be allowed to chart only after the associated album's pre-order offer ended.
 The rules of the Official Chart Company "allow one 'instant grat' promotion per album, i.e a single track download given away as an album pre-order incentive.
 'Do What U Want' is the second track [following 'Applause'] to be delivered to fans who pre-order Artpop".
 Thus the song was not eligible to enter the chart until the promotion finished and the album was released.
 According to Alan Jones from Music Week, in the week following its release the single sold 22,915 copies in the UK.
 After the release of Artpop, "Do What U Want" debuted at number nine on the UK charts with sales of 29,657 copies becoming her 11th top-ten single there.
 It also entered the Scottish Singles Chart at the same position.
 "Do What U Want" has sold 383,000 copies in the United Kingdom as of April 2021, and was certified gold by the British Phonographic Industry (BPI) for 400,000 copies of streaming equivalent units.
-It has been streamed 8.5 million times, becoming Gaga's highest streamed song in the country.
+It was Gaga's most streamed song in the country before being overtaken by "Shallow" (2018).